Concentration

 Sitting Bull attacked Custer's three columns in turn, inflicting a stunning defeat on the troopers and ultimately annihilating Custer's column, of which only one cavalry horse survived.
 The detached columns under Major Reno and Captain Benteen were unable to come to Custer's aid (they were fighting for their own survival).

-Custer could have won the battle of the Little Big Horn if he could only have convinced Sitting Bull to send his forces to battle one warrior at a time.
+Custer might have won the battle of the Little Big Horn if he could only have convinced Sitting Bull to send his forces to battle one warrior at a time.

 In advertising, we often fail to concentrate our resources.
 By dominating a media, the competition can be overwhelmed.
 Indeed, concentrating a media budget can actually overcome a competitor with a much larger budget spread over many days or many media.